Things to Know Before Ghorepani Poon Hill Trekking

 • Rajesh Thapaliya

 Ghorepani Trek is a short, easy, popular Trek in the Annapurna Region.
-It offers scenic mountain views of Annapurna and Dhaulagiri massifs with Gurung and Magar culture.
+It offers scenic mountain views of Annapurna and Dhaulagiri massifs as well as Gurung and Magar culture.
 This Trek is also known as the Ghorepani Ghandruk Circuit Trek, Annapurna Panorama Trek, Annapurna Sunrise Trek, and Poon Hill Trek Short Trek.

 This classic easy Poon Hill Trek is the best option for those who have a short holiday in Nepal but would like a great experience in the Himalayas.
-This is a model Trek for beginners, families, the elderly, and students from school and university without any past Trekking Experience.
+Ghorepani Ghandruk is a model Trek for beginners, families, older people, and students from school and university without any past Trekking Experience.

 The viewpoint Poon Hill offers Charming mountain glimpses such as Dhaulagiri, Tukuche, Nilgiri, Braha Shikhar, Annapurna South, Hunchuli, and Fishtail (Machhapuchchhre) with unblocking sunrise.

 This region's big Gurung village (Ghandruk) is also a Poon Hill Circuit Trek highlight.
 It looks magnificent with traditional architectural buildings.
-The warm hospitality of the locals with their cultural program captivates the visitors.
-This is the second biggest village in Nepal.
+The locals' warm hospitality and cultural program captivate visitors to the second biggest village in Nepal.

 View from Poon Hill